NSION/nsc3/valor-installation-guide.md

 ## Prerequisites for Valor installation:
 - [x] Minimum HW configuration: 8 CPU cores with GPU, 32 GB RAM, 500GB Free Disk.
 As reference 1h video clip is consuming around 2GB disk space.
 - [x] Linux operating system, Ubuntu 20.04/22.02 LTS as reference.
 Following instructions regarding NVIDIA drivers installation are compatible only with Ubuntu 20.04/22.04 LTS.
+- [x] Reserve at least 80 GB for OS (root dir) due to NVIDIA drivers
 - [x] The computer or virtual machine is allocated for NSC3 use only.
 - [x] Internet access is available
 - [x] NSC3 backend is installed and Docker is attached to NSION container registry